aprovoNYU/Mondrian/README.md

 # Detecting Multiregion Templates with Mondrian
-Code repository of the Mondrian project, developed at the Information Systems Group of the Hasso Plattner Institute.
+This repository is a fork of the code repository of the Mondrian project, developed at the Information Systems Group of the Hasso Plattner Institute.

+It contains a modified version of the basic.py script (basic_report.py).
+The report script detects regions in one CSV file and writes a JSON report containing the name of the file, the number of regions detected, and the top and bottom region coordinates.

 ## Setup